nysenate/NYSenate.gov-Website-D9/tests/dtt/README.md

 ```

 Pass/fail status for each test class is visible directly on the PR via the `run_cache_tests` job.

+### Why tests run on the container

+This is an architectural constraint driven by specific operations in the test suite, not a general configuration choice.
+Some context first: `saveViaWebRequest()` and all of the `$anonClient->get()` assertions (warmCache, assertAnonymousCacheHit, assertAnonymousCacheMiss) are pure HTTP — they would work fine from an external GitHub Actions VM.
+The constraint comes from the other side: **DTT bootstraps a full Drupal instance inside the test process** for entity creates, entity queries, cache bin operations, and teardown.
+On Pantheon, Drupal's configured cache backend is the Pantheon-managed Redis.
+That Redis is only reachable from within the container network — there is no supported SSH tunnel path to it from outside.

+The specific test operations that require co-location with the web server's Redis are:

+1. **`\Drupal::cache('dynamic_page_cache')->deleteAll()` in `AuthenticatedDynamicCacheTest::setUp()`** — This must operate on the same Redis the web server uses.
+It establishes the cold-cache precondition that makes the MISS → HIT sequence in `testConstituentSecondVisitIsDynamicCacheHit` and `testDynamicCacheSharedAcrossUsers` reliable.
+If the test process connects to a different cache backend (e.g., a local database cache), this call is a no-op against the real cache — Pantheon's Redis still has warm entries from prior traffic, so the cold-cache MISS assertions fail spuriously on every run.

+2. **`createUser()` and DTT's automatic teardown entity deletions (all four test classes)** — Entity creates and deletes in the test process write cache tag checksums to Redis (e.g., `user_list`, `user:{uid}`).
+The web server reads those same checksums to validate page cache entries.
+If the test process's Redis differs from the web server's, those invalidations are invisible to the web server — leading to stale pages or teardown pollution leaking into the next test run.

+3. **`$this->userA->save()` in `testDynamicCacheMissAfterAccountChange()`** — This is a direct entity API save in the test process (intentionally not via `saveViaWebRequest()`, because the point of the test is that a CLI-style save of a user entity still busts the dynamic cache via the `user:{uid}` tag).
+That invalidation is written to Redis by the test process and must be visible to the web server for the subsequent `assertDynamicCacheMiss()` to observe a MISS.

+4. **`$flagService->flag()` and `$flagService->unflag()` in `NoCachePoisoningTest`** — These Drupal service calls in the test process write flag state to the database and trigger cache tag invalidations in Redis.
+The web server uses those same tag states when rendering the flag UI.
+The flag state the assertions check is read from the database (reachable via tunnel), but the cache invalidations that make the rendered page reflect fresh flag state are written to Redis from the test process.

+The alternative — rewriting as pure black-box HTTP tests with no DTT bootstrap — would sidestep the Redis constraint entirely, but would lose entity creation, controlled test users, database queries for test specimen discovery, service calls for flag operations, and DTT's automatic teardown.
+The tests would become brittle against whatever live content and session state happen to exist in the environment.

+Running on the container is the minimal viable approach. `vendor/bin/phpunit` is available there because `vendor/` is included in the deployed artifact, and `terminus remote:drush -- ev` is the mechanism Pantheon exposes for executing arbitrary code on the container.

 ## Running locally